stanford-oval/cs224v-fall2021/hw2/README.md

 # Improve Your Agent With Manual Annotation

-In this homework, you will learn how to annotate properties for a Genie skill and improve your questions-answering skill built in the first homework.
+In this homework, you will learn how to annotate properties for a Genie skill and improve your question-answering skill built in the first homework.

 ## Setup

-We will continue running all the experiment under directory `hw1`.
-Run the following on your GCP instance fo get the latest update of this repo:
+We will continue running all the experiments under directory `hw1`.
+Run the following on your GCP instance to get the latest update of this repo:
 ```bash
 cd cs224v-fall2021
 git stash # following the prompt to configure git if needed